 Among the various astronomical possibilities, Strobel thinks that the planetary conjunction and stationary Jupiter theories probably get closest to what the magi might have seen.

-The Rev. Ben Witherington III, a United Methodist elder and New Testament professor at Asbury Theological Seminary in Wilmore, Ky., agrees that astronomical phenomena could help explain the magi's guide.
-But, he points out, the magi like most ancients would have seen stars and other celestial objects as living beings — much like "the heavenly host" that visited the shepherds.
+The Rev. Ben Witherington III, a United Methodist elder and Jean R. Amos Professor at Asbury Theological Seminary n Wilmore, Ky., agrees that astronomical phenomena could help explain the magi's guide.
+But, he points out, the magi like most ancients would have seen stars and other celestial objects as living beings — much like “the heavenly host” that visited the shepherds.

 While it’s fun to speculate, Strobel said, the nature of the star does not matter to his faith.
 In fact, he would not care if Matthew made up the whole story of the magi.